What Is an Aortic Dissection?

-During an aortic dissection the inner layer of your aorta tears, letting blood in where it usually doesn’t go.
+In an aortic dissection, the inner layer of the aorta tears, letting blood in where it usually doesn’t go.
 This causes the inner and middle layers to separate, or dissect.
-If the blood bursts through the outer wall of your aorta, it’s life-threatening and needs immediate repair.
+If blood bursts through the outer wall of your aorta, it’s life threatening and needs immediate repair.

 There are two kinds of aortic dissections.
 The difference is where the dissection is located.

 Type A. This is the more common of the two, and more dangerous.
 The tear happens in your upper aorta, which is also called the ascending aorta.
-It can extend into your abdomen, or in the area where your aorta leaves your heart.
+It can extend into your abdomen (your belly) or in the area where the aorta leaves your heart.

-Type B. This is when your lower, or descending, aorta tears.
+Type B. This is a tear in your lower, or descending, aorta.
 It, too, may reach into your abdomen.

 The most common symptoms are: